https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 Become familiar with the yarn labels.
 The pattern will tell you the size of yarn they used so you can match it with your yarn when you purchase it.

-Manually measure your yarn by "wraps per inch" or "WPI".
-If you recently just bought yarn more than likely it will still have the label on, but if you received a donation of yarn from a good friend or neighbor or it's old yarn you have on hand, there may not be a label on it.
-If there is no label and you are not familiar with yarn weight by sight and feel...what are you to do?
+If you recently purchased yarn, it probably still has its label.
+However, if you received yarn as a donation from a friend or neighbor, or if it's older yarn you already had, it might not have a label.
+If there's no label and you're not familiar with identifying yarn weight by sight and touch, what can you do?

 Here is a pdf file of a WPI key you can print and use with your homemade tool: